Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Your child has been diagnosed with cancer.
 You are likely feeling shocked and scared.
 You are not alone.
 Support and treatment are available.
 Your child’s healthcare team will help you and your child every step of the way.

-Benign tumors: In some cases, a tumor forms that is not cancer.
+Benign tumors.
+In some cases, a tumor forms that is not cancer.
 This is a benign tumor.
 Benign tumors are locally invasive.
-This means they don’t spread and affect only one area of the body.
+This means they don’t spread and affect only 1 area of the body.
 But they may still need treatment.

 Unlike cancer in adults, the cause of cancer in children is often unknown.
 Parents of children with cancer often blame themselves, but cancer in children is no one’s fault.
 Mutations in certain genes may affect the way your child’s cells grow.
 This gene mutation is random and couldn’t have been prevented.
 In rare cases, other factors, such as exposure to certain viruses, chemicals, or radiation, play a role.